 CV - Configuration Variables

-Every DCC decoder can be programmed to respond to a specific direction.
-Loco decoders also can be programmed to use 14, 28 or 128 speed steps, acceleration delay, braking delay, etc. Accesory decoders can change the time of output activation.
-The features are stored in special locations of internal decoder memory.
-These locations are called Configuration Variables or simply CV.
+Each DCC decoder can be programmed to respond to a specific address.
+Locomotive decoders can also be programmed to use 14, 28 or 128 steps, the value of acceleration or braking, etc. The activation time of the outputs can be changed for accessories.
+All these properties are stored in certain internal memory positions of the decoder called Configuration Variables or simply CV.

 Address